jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 Both approaches can ignore errors.
-Sure, `try!` will make your program crash if something throws, and you might not think that counts as ignoring errors, but I can see the lazy programmer putting this in because it works in dev every time, or because it rarely executes, or because for some reason functionThatThrows() only throws a fraction of the time.
+Sure, `try!` will make your program crash if something throws, and you might not think that counts as ignoring errors, but I can see the lazy programmer putting this in because it works in dev every time, or because it rarely executes, or because for some reason `functionThatThrows()` only throws a fraction of the time.
 It's an open invitation to shoot yourself in the foot.
-It may be a more dangerous way to ignore errors, but its ignoring them nonetheless.
+It is a more dangerous way to ignore errors, but it ignores them nonetheless.

 Finally, the cynic in me says many will end up writing empty `catch` statements, or else simply:

 {% highlight swift %}
 do {
-    // stuff
+    try stuff()
 }
 catch {
     print("Error while doing stuff")